JohanneChristiana/WiT-PortfolioTemplate/README.md

-# 📄 WiT VU PortfolioTemplate
+# 📄 WiT VU Portfolio Template
 This Simple Website Portfolio Template was purposefully made for Women in Tech VU Members (2024) to have a template for their website and practice HTML/CSS.

 ## Preview